ansarm/MSGraph-Example/README.md

 # OAuth2-PS-Example
-This is a re-implentation of the MSAL in PS with some example calls to MSGraph API.
+This is a re-implentation of the MSAL in PowerShell with some example calls to MSGraph API.
 It uses the PowerShell AppID so you don't need to re-generate a new AppID